Balancingrock/SecureSockets/README.md

 15 - Add a search path for the openSSL header in the build settings under _Search Paths_, _Header Search Paths_ (note: the path should be: _openssl/include_)

-16 - Add a search path for the openSSL libraries in the build settings under _Search Paths_, _Library Search Paths_ (note: the path should be: _openssl/lib_)
+16 - Add the bridge header in the build settings under _Swift Compiler - General_, _Objective-C Bridging Header_ (note: the path should be: _Sources/SecureSockets-Bridge.h_)

-17 - Add the bridge header in the build settings under _Swift Compiler - General_, _Objective-C Bridging Header_ (note: the path should be: _Sources/SecureSockets-Bridge.h_)
+17 - Since the openssl libraries have been compiled for macOS 10.11, the _Deployment Target_ should be set to 10.11.

-18 - Build the project, there should be a SecureSockets.framework under the Products tab.
+18 - Build the project, there should be no errors or warnings.
+In the Xcode Products folder there should be a SecureSockets.framework.

 #Version history